-Previously BA Illustration Programme Leader for 12 years at Middlesex University.
-I have held BA and MA External Examiner and validation roles at 15 different U.K. Art Colleges and Universities including Edinburgh, Leeds, Brighton, Bath, Derby, Worcester, Camberwell, Bristol and Dundee.
+Previously BA Illustration Programme Leader at Middlesex University for 12 years, I have been a subject and educational consultant at BA and MA External Examiner and validation roles at many U.K. Art Colleges and Universities including Edinburgh, Leeds, Brighton, Bath, Derby, Worcester, Camberwell, Bristol and Dundee.

-As co-founder of ‘Mokita', an illustration critical forum (since 2010), I have campaigned for the greater recognition of Illustration as a subject, discipline and practice that has an important role beyond its commercial applications, as a creative tool for identity formation and societal change.
+As co-founder of ‘Mokita', an illustration critical forum (since 2010), I have campaigned for the greater recognition of the cultural value of Illustration as a discipline and practice that has an important role beyond its commercial applications, as a creative tool for identity formation and societal change.

-I lead the Department's taught provision, teaching across the undergraduate and postgraduate programmes and supervise illustration practice-based PhD students.
+I have led the Department's taught provision and teach across the undergraduate and postgraduate programmes and supervise illustration practice-based PhD students.
 The understanding and recognition of Illustration as a reflective practice that has value not determined by industry, has underpinned my approach in teaching and building the Department and team of staff at Kingston.

 I am co-founder of the cross institutional Illustration subject group critical forum ‘Mokita' and have organised and contributed to a number of subject events and conferences in the UK and internationally.